Best Climbing Slings and Runners

 Testing climbing slings involves a whole lot of going climbing.
 For this review, we tested slings side-by-side on long multi-pitch routes in Red Rocks and Eldorado Canyon, as well as in the alpine rock climbing paradise of the Bugaboos in British Columbia.
-This testing allows us to get a feel for the strengths and weaknesses of each product, and to notice what we like and don't like about them.
-We also conduct extensive internet research, attempting to identify what other climbers like and don't like, then putting it to the test.
-To put products on the spot, we most frequently went out to our local climbing area of Smith Rock, to play around on the traditional cracks of the lower gorge, or the bolted multi-pitches on welded tuff.
-Lastly, we perform side-by-side tests, such as weighing all products on the scale, or tying the same knots in them and weighting them, one after the other so we can most closely notice the sometimes very subtle differences between the performance of each one.
+This testing allows us to get a feel for the strengths and weaknesses of each product and to notice what we like and don't like about them.
+We also conduct extensive internet research, attempting to identify what other climbers like and don't like, then evaluating these perspectives ourselves.
+To put products on the spot, we most frequently went to Smith Rock, to play around on the traditional cracks of the lower gorge, or the bolted multi-pitches on welded tuff.
+Lastly, we perform side-by-side tests, such as weighing all products on the scale and tying and untying knots after weighting them, so we can most closely notice the subtle differences between the performance of each one.
 The end result is this exhaustively researched, heavily considered, and carefully tested review.

 Related: How We Tested Climbing Slings